 His most special interests are his wife, Nora; (6) children and their families, which include (12) grandchildren: the lights of his life.
 He also enjoys photography (Note: his photographs in this website) and most all outdoor activities.

-For many years, Milne practiced with Ronald Buckingham, who is now retired.
+For many years, Milne practiced with Ronald Buckingham, who passed away in 2018.
 Mr. Buckingham was an exceptional teacher and source in developing much of Milne’s skill levels, legally and philosophically.